Whispering Water: Materializing Human-AI Dialogue as Interactive Ripples: Technical Implementation

 \subsection{\textbf{Multi-agent Conversation}}

 Agent-to-agent communication in multi-agent systems typically assigns role identities through task-based allocation~\cite{agent_capability} or frameworks like the BDI model~\cite{agent_bdi}.
 However, Bakhtin's dialogism~\cite{bakhtin1981dialogic} and Suchman's situated action theory~\cite{suchman1987plans} suggest that meaning and agency emerge through interaction rather than residing in individuals.
-Inspired by these perspectives, our system treats agent roles as dynamically constituted through discourse rather than predefined.
+Our system treats agent roles as dynamically constituted through discourse rather than predefined.

-Our agent pool comprises multiple untuned LLMs (Claude Sonnet 4.5, GPT-4.5, Gemini 2.0, etc.) to introduce heterogeneity in reasoning patterns and linguistic styles.
-In the response stage, the participant's speech is transcribed via ASR and forwarded to six agents processing in parallel.
+The agent pool comprises multiple untuned LLMs (Claude Sonnet 4.5, GPT-4.5, Gemini 2.0, etc.) to introduce heterogeneity in reasoning patterns and linguistic styles.
+The participant's speech is transcribed via ASR and forwarded to six agents processing in parallel.
 Each agent produces a brief response (150 characters) while selecting a voice persona encoded in JSON.
-We implement real-time concurrent streaming where all agents execute in parallel and outputs are interleaved through asynchronous queue multiplexing.
-Following text generation, agents produce speech through their chosen voice profiles.
-Rather than assigning fixed vocal identities, agents dynamically select TTS personas based on content and tone, allowing vocal identity to emerge from discourse rather than being imposed as a stable attribute.
+All agents execute concurrently, with outputs interleaved through asynchronous queue multiplexing.

+Rather than assigning fixed vocal identities, agents dynamically select TTS personas based on content and tone, allowing vocal identity to emerge from discourse.
 Personas draw from expressive voice profiles in ElevenLabs spanning diverse ages, genders, and registers.
-The resulting speech is introduced through subwoofers beneath the water vessel.
-In early rounds, agents speak sequentially to maintain clarity; in the final round, they speak simultaneously, creating interference patterns that physically manifest the convergence and divergence of their interpretations.
+In early rounds, agents speak sequentially to maintain perceptual clarity; in the final round, they speak simultaneously, creating interference patterns that physically manifest the convergence and divergence of their interpretations.